 Please ensure a completed Shoreline Permit application form is filled out as well as an LSRCA Permit application form.
-You will also need a concept plan (site plan) is provided showing the location of property lines and setbacks to any existing and proposed structures.
+You will also need a concept plan (site plan) that shows the location of property lines and setbacks to any existing and proposed structures.

 What can I expect at the pre-consultation meeting?